Phyllis Wallbank: Educational activities

 The Gatehouse Learning Centre was "known for its distinguished graduates as well as its integration of exceptional students into the regular classroom."
 Wallbank has lectured at a wide variety of colleges and conferences as well as university courses and lectures under various titles.
 In particular, she designed the distance learning course of the College of Modern Montessori.
 In retirement in Dorney, she was called upon by Eton College as a visiting teacher.
 In 2007 and 2008, in her late eighties, she went on Montessori World Tours giving lectures on Montessori education.

 Charitable and social activities

-Besides her innovations in the field of education, Phyllis Wallbank was also involved in creative charitable and social initiatives.
+Besides her innovations in the field of education, Wallbank was also involved in creative charitable and social initiatives.
 In 1985, she began the London Run, a new ministry dedicated to helping homeless and destitute people living by the Thames Embankment.
 Some years later, she also began the Slough Run.
 Her London and Slough Runs continue to function, with people of all persuasions and faiths spontaneously gathering together on Monday evenings on a street corner in Slough, and offering food and drink with dignity to street people.
 In 1990, a charitable trust was established to manage the activities of the London Run and Slough Run.